cyborgoat/gemstones-react/README.md

 - [React Magic Motion](https://www.react-magic-motion.com/) – A library for creating stunning animations in React applications.
 - [Motion](https://motion.dev/) – A library for creating animations in React applications.
 - [Anime.js](https://animejs.com/) – Fast, versatile, all-in-one animation engine for the web.
 Features an intuitive API, advanced transforms, SVG morphing, scroll-based animations, staggering, springs, draggable elements, timelines, and responsive animations.
+- [Framer Motion](https://www.framer.com/motion/) – A popular library for creating animations and gestures in React applications, built on the Framer design tool.
+- [Aceternity](https://ui.aceternity.com/) - A library for creating beautiful animations and transitions in React applications, with a focus on performance and ease of use.

 ## Charts & Diagrams